-These strategic objectives will guide counterintelligence community planning, collection priorities, policy, analysis. operations. programming, budgeting, and execution.
-The ONCIX, in consultation with the National Counterintelligence Policy Board will oversee the implementation of the objectives through integrated counterintelligence community effort to capitalize on the comparative advantages of its constituent organizations.
+These strategic objectives continue to guide counterintelligence community policy, planning, collection priorities, analysis. operations, programming, budgeting, and execution.
+The ONCIX, in consultation with the National Counterintelligence Policy Board will oversee the implementation of the objectives through integrated counterintelligence community effort to capitalize on the comparative advantages of its constituent The ONCIX will also organizations. continue to monitor the counterintelligence community's progress against these strategic objectives and provide our leaders with candid and accurate assessments on the state of the counterintelligence community.